Howards Grove High School: Sports

-Howards Grove has a Varsity and Junior-Varsity Football program, as well as Varsity and JV programs in Boys' and Girls' Basketball, Co-ed Tennis, Track, Cross-Country, Girls' Volleyball, Boys' Baseball, and Girls' Softball.
-They also have a Poms-Squad during Football and Basketball seasons, Boys' Varsity Soccer, and Girls' Varsity Soccer.
-The Cheerleading squad was not formed in the previous year due to a lack of interest among students.
+Howards Grove has a varsity and junior-varsity (JV) football program, boys' and girls' basketball varsity and JV, co-ed tennis, track, cross-country, girls' volleyball, baseball/softball, and boys' and girls' soccer.
+They also have a poms-squad during football and basketball seasons.
+The cheerleading squad was not formed in the previous year due to a lack of interest among students.